Guided by the Southern Cross

 Willem van Liemt

-Soon after this realisation, I decided to move to South Africa and build a company offering experiences grounded in these same principles.
+Soon after this realisation, I decided to move to South Africa and build a company around that idea.
 In winter, I guide primitive walking safaris; in summer, I skipper offshore passages.
 West across the South Atlantic toward South America or east across the Indian Ocean toward Australia, New Zealand, and beyond.

 The Long Way is built on three core principles: immersion, disconnection, and self-reliance.